 Common Name: Pepper Saxifrage

-Silaum silaus is a Perennial up to 1.00 metres tall.
+Silaum silaus is a perennial plant that can grow up to 1.00 metres tall.

 It has edible uses.